-Our approach enables us to impute/estimate plausible concentrations of multiple pollutants at stations across the UK, and the modelled concentrations from the selected models correlated well with the observed concentrations.
-The performance of these models is very good with a slight underestimation in model 6 (Median), especially with high concentrations.
-At the opposite end, Model 2 (CA+ENV) slightly overestimates the NO2 concentrations, due to the regional behaviour of this pollutant.
+Our approach enables us to impute and/or estimate plausible concentrations of multiple pollutants at stations across the UK, and the modelled concentrations from the selected models correlated well with the observed concentrations.
+The performance of these models is very good, with a slight underestimation in model 6 (Median), especially with high concentrations.
+At the opposite end, model 2 (CA + ENV) slightly overestimates the NO_2 concentrations due to the regional behaviour of this pollutant.

-We also analysed the performance of these models based on the daily modelled concentrations under different weather types using Lamb Weather Types (LWTs), which are a synoptic classification of daily weather patterns across the UK Lamb (1972).
+We also analysed the performance of these models based on the daily modelled concentrations under different weather types using Lamb weather types (LWTs), which are a synoptic classification of daily weather patterns across the UK (Lamb, 1972).
 We found that these models work equally well for all LWTs, so we did not include this analysis in this work.

 In conclusion, MVTS clustering enables imputation even when no measurement is available for a given pollutant since the station can be allocated to a cluster based on the value of the other pollutants measured.
-Our proposed imputation models, model 6 (Median) for O_3 , PM{10} , and $PM{2.5}$ and Model 2 (CA+ENV), give the best performance for imputing these pollutants.
-The advantage of these model is that they aggregate the spatial and temporal imputation.
+Our proposed imputation models, model 6 (Median) for O_3 , PM{10} , and $PM{2.5}$ and model 2 (CA + ENV), give the best performance for imputing these pollutants.
+The advantage of these models is that they aggregate the spatial and temporal imputation.
 The spatial imputation is obtained from the nearest stations and the temporal imputation is obtained by MVTS clustering that clusters the stations based on similarity in time.

 In our future work, we aim to improve our imputation by considering more information about the stations, such as station altitude and location in relation to the weather effects.
-We may also consider the correlation between pollutants in our imputation, and include further analysis for the daily air quality index (DAQI), especially for those days when there is a variation between imputed and observed DAQI.
-Finally, we need to study all possible uncertainty associated with this type of application, since the pollution level may change from year to year due to some pollution episodes caused by high temperature, wind, wildfire or other reasons.
+We may also consider the correlation between pollutants in our imputation and include further analysis for the Daily Air Quality Index (DAQI), especially for those days when there is variation between imputed and observed DAQI.
+Finally, we need to study all possible uncertainty associated with this type of application, since the pollution level may change from year to year due to some pollution episodes caused by high temperature, wind, wildfire, or other factors.